 Deel is a data controller.
-In order to meet its obligations as a Data Controller the Company will comply with all statutory requirements of the GDPR by registering all personal data held on its computer and/or related electronic equipment and by taking all reasonable steps to ensure the accuracy and confidentiality of such information.
+In order to meet its obligations as a Data Controller the Company will comply with all statutory requirements of the Personal Data Protection Act of Thailand ("PDPA") by registering all personal data held on its computer and/or related electronic equipment and by taking all reasonable steps to ensure the accuracy and confidentiality of such information.

-GDPR protects individuals' rights concerning information about them held on computer or in Paper format.
+PDPA protects individuals' rights concerning information about them held on computer or in Paper format.
 Anyone processing personal data must comply with the eight principles of good practice.
 Data must be:

 - (a) Fairly and lawfully processed

 - (b) Processed for limited purposes

 - (c) Adequate, relevant and not excessive

 - (d) Not kept longer than necessary

 - (e) Processed in accordance with the data subject's rights

-- (f) Secure - (g) Not transferred to countries without adequate protection.
+- (f) Secure

+- (g) Not transferred to countries without adequate protection.